-For the better part of the past two decades, the deadliest conflict since World War II has been unfolding in the Democratic Republic of Congo.
+For over two decades, the deadliest conflict since World War II has been unfolding in the Democratic Republic of Congo.
 Major powers, including the United States, have not only looked the other way—they have actually helped fuel the violence, providing military aid and diplomatic cover for allies in the region who are playing a part in instigating mass atrocities.
 In 2007, a decade into the conflict, the International Rescue Committee estimated that 5.4 million people had been killed.
-Nearly fifty women are raped every hour across the country, according to a 2011 study, earning the DRC its reputation as the worst place on earth to be a woman.
+In 2011, nearly fifty women were raped every hour across the country, earning the DRC its reputation as the worst place on earth to be a woman.

 Crisis in the Congo: Uncovering the Truth is a gripping film that aims to fill some of the gaps in mainstream narratives about the Congo’s perpetual war.
 Part of an ongoing project led by Friends of the Congo, this 26-minute short acts as a preview of a forthcoming full-length documentary.
 The film lays bare some of the paradoxes underlying the crisis in Congo: for example, how the DRC remains the poorest country in the world despite being arguably the richest in terms of natural resources.
 Along the way, the film shows how, while rebel factions have come and gone, the key political players have stayed the same, as key US allies in the Great Lakes region have been given carte blanche to wage a brutal war in the Congo.